mak-kirkland/markdown-vault-organizer/README.md

-# Obsidian Vault Organizer 🗃️
+# Markdown Vault Organizer 🗃️

-This script automatically organizes an Obsidian vault by parsing tags in your Markdown files and moving them into structured folders based on configurable category and subcategory rules.
+This script automatically organizes a Markdown vault by parsing tags in your Markdown files and moving them into structured folders based on configurable category and subcategory rules.

+📜 If you want a tool to build and connect your ideas, check out my app [Chronicler](https://github.com/mak-kirkland/chronicler).

-🧭 If you need to convert a MediaWiki XML dump into a clean, tag-driven Obsidian vault, check out my [MediaWiki to Obsidian Converter](https://github.com/mak-kirkland/mediawiki-to-obsidian).
+🧭 If you need to convert a MediaWiki XML dump into a clean, tag-driven vault, check out my [MediaWiki to Markdown Converter](https://github.com/mak-kirkland/mediawiki-to-markdown).

 ## ✨ Features
 - 📁 Automatically moves notes into structured folders by tag